 Green, then.
 The worst, the best, the strongest, the one with the most associations, the one all around her, wherever she looks.
 There's the neon tree frog green of sunlight shining through individual leaves in the canopy overhead and it reminds her of tulip-soft skin she never wanted to stop stroking, of autumn-scented hair she loved to bury her nose in, of hours and days spent in the company of someone who returned your boundless joy and love and compassion, but also hours and days spent waiting, longing-bored-impatient-needing to distract yourself with other things, for that someone to return from her single-minded obsession into your arms once more.

-It's a strong emotion, or a whirl of them, and altering, thought she's not really sure what it's altering, if it's her mood, her genes, or the whole fabric of the universe.
+It's a strong emotion, or a whirl of them, and altering, though she's not really sure what it's altering, if it's her mood, her genes, or the whole fabric of the universe.
 It's like stepping out of the shadows onto the sun-baked pavement with the heat bearing down on you like an oily coat and you suddenly can't think of anything other than the heat on your skin like a flat iron, as if you could feel yourself turning lobster-red and peeling.

 It's overwhelming, but it's also soft, coating her with warmth inside and out, even as it's uncomfortable and confining.